-The 5-Year Plan broke down costs by land use type.
-ANY UPDATE TO THIS?
+The 5-Year Plan broke down costs by land use type:

-- Residential The costs associated with inundation are taken from FEMA's method for estimating displacement.
-This includes a one-time cost of \$500 per flooded household, a cost of \$500 per month of inundation per household, and a monthly rental cost of \$747.
-For Brannan-Andrus, it is estimated that there could be a one-time displacement cost of \$182,400 for all occupied households along with an additional \$15,600 per day to house these residents elsewhere.
-In addition to the residents, the various resorts on the island generate a transient population.
-To house this population in emergency shelters it could cost an estimated \$85 per person per day.
-There are no reliable statistics covering that element of the population to determine a total cost per day for emergency housing, since the population fluctuates with the seasons.
-Flooding threats usually allow sufficient time to evacuate, so the costs to accommodate this unique group of part-time residents may not be significant. - Commercial Commercial structures will be adversely impacted from the time they are inundated through the time it takes to repair such damage and damage to surrounding infrastructure.
-For any business that is flooded FEMA assumes a one-time displacement cost of \$1000, for a total of \$148,000.
-Upon inundation, the businesses are assumed to have \$77,500 of lost output value, \$3,900 of lost profit, and \$44,000 of lost value added per day on average.
-"Value added" is the sum of wages and salaries, proprietor's incomes, other property income, and indirect business taxes (URS 67).
-When a flood occurs, the island businesses could lose \$140 million in sales for that year.
-Four-hundred seventy-one jobs could be lost per day over the duration of inundation.
-Overall, a flood could cost Brannan-Andrus Island businesses about \$125,400 per day.
-Some businesses may be unable to recover from a flood and could possibly be lost as a result of such an event. - ➤ Agricultural Main crops grown on Brannan-Andrus Island are alfalfa, corn, wheat, pears, apples, cherries, and wine grapes.
-Brannan-Andrus Island has 10,517 acres of crops.
+- ➤ Residential For RD 554, it is estimated that there could be a one-time displacement cost of \$57,500 for all occupied households along with an additional \$4,780 per day to house these residents elsewhere.
+On lower Tyler Island, the estimated one-time displacement could be \$9000 and an additional \$756 per day.
+The Walnut Grove Marina adds a transient population that is difficult to quantify since there are no statistics covering that element to determine associated costs.
+Furthermore, this number would fluctuate with the seasons.
+To house this population in emergency shelters it is estimated to cost \$85 a day.
+As there would be sufficient time to evacuate, the costs to accommodate this unique group of part-time residents may not be significant.
+But the marina would be shut down until the island was pumped out. - ➤ Commercial Commercial structures will be adversely impacted from the time they are inundated through the time it takes to repair such damage and damage to surrounding infrastructure.
+There are about 48 businesses on all of Tyler Island.
+Overall, a flood could cost Walnut Grove and Tyler Island businesses an estimated \$113,000 per day.
+Some businesses may be unable to recover from a flood and could possibly be lost as the result of a flood event.
+Even west side residents and business would be affected because the sewer service may have to be curtailed. - Agricultural Crops grown on Tyler Island are generally alfalfa, wheat, corn, pears, truck crops, tomatoes, rice, and wine grapes.
+Tyler Island has a total of 8,687 acres of crops.
 Average cost for rehabilitation and field cleanup is \$235 per acre.
 This involves the removal of debris and sediment deposits after floodwaters have receded.
 Silt and debris can also clog drainage and irrigation ditches adding a variable cost to rehabilitation.
-The estimated total one-time cost for clean-up and rehabilitation is estimated to be \$2.0 million.
+The estimated total one-time cost for clean-up and rehabilitation is estimated to be \$2.7 million.
 If inundation lasts longer than 14 days, it is assumed that the crops will be permanently lost.
-In 1972, it took eight weeks to pump out the island.
-Using that estimate, essentially all crops could be lost in a similar flood event.
 Any flood event that occurs between planting and harvest, could completely destroy the crops.
 Reestablishment of a lost crop dramatically increases economic losses.
 The inundation period is assumed to be five weeks on lower Tyler Island, meaning all crops on the lower end could potentially be lost in a flood event.
 However, due to the smaller size of RD 554 and an assumed inundation period of five days, not all crops may be lost.
-Not including clean-up costs, reestablishment of all crops on the island could total an estimated \$23.9 million.
-In addition to reestablishment costs, a flood could also result in annual crop production losses.
-Annual crop production losses are incurred from the time of the flood and depend on how long inundation occurs, cleanup and the time required for the crops to produce a harvestable yield.
-If a flood occurs between planting and harvest, the crop will be lost for the year.
-Planting on Brannan-Andrus begins in April and harvest ends by October.
-This report adds two months onto the planting season since it is estimated to take two months before the soils are dry enough for planting.
-As a result, the critical flood season for crops really occurs between February and October.
-If planting cannot occur within the same year as the flood event, annual production losses from orchards and vineyards could amount to about \$17 million.
-If an event occurs between February and October, pushing planting to the following year, annual production losses will be about \$26.8 million.
-Degraded water quality from salinity intrusion can also reduce crop yields.
+Not including clean-up costs, reestablishment of all crops on the island could total an estimated \$29 million.